csc-training/csc-env-eff/_hands-on/throughput/scaling.md

 a parallel program with a varying number of cores and observing how it speeds up.

-## Download the sample parallel program
+## Download a sample parallel program

 1. Create and enter a suitable scratch directory on Puhti (replace `<project>` with your CSC project, e.g. `project_2001234`):